jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab20.md

 }
 ```

 The first thing to do is to determine which loop should be first.
 In this example, we assume that $x$ comes in series, which means $x[i]$ comes in order and only one $x[i]$ is available in each clock cycle.
 In this case, once a new $x[i]$ is received, we should finish all computations that require $x[i]$, otherwise, extra memory is required to save the $x$ for future use.
 Hence, the $i$ loop (COL_LOOP) should be the first.
 If not, then $x$ has to be iterated in each outer loop.
 The second step is to determine the data accessibility in the ROW_LOOP.
 In the ROW_LOOP (j), the $i^{th}$ values in all rows of $T$ are required.
 Then, if we don't partition array $T$, only one $T[j][i]$ is available in each cycle, which means it takes $N^2$ trips to finish the operation.
 Partitioning the $T$ array in the second dimension doesn't help as only one $x[i]$ is available at a clock cycle.
-Partitioning the $T$ array in the first dimension makes the data in different rows available at the same time, which helps reduce the trip count.
-For example, if we completely partition the $T$ in the first dimension, the ROW_LOOP can also be fully unrolled, generating $N$ independent dot product instances like the figure (a) in the last section (see Figure 4.12 in the textbook as well).
+Partitioning the $T$ array in the first dimension makes the data in different rows available simultaneously, which helps reduce the trip count.
+For example, if we completely partition the $T$ in the first dimension, the ROW_LOOP can also be fully unrolled, generating $N$ independent dot product instances like the figure (a) in the last section (see Figure 4.12 in the textbook).

-Since multiplication operation mostly requires more than 1 clock cycle to finish, we still need to pipeline the outer loop for better performance.
+Since the multiplication operation requires more than 1 clock cycle, we still need to pipeline the outer loop for better performance.
 The pipeline is shown below:

 <div align=center><img src="Images/18/DotProductPipeline.png" alt="drawing" width="600"/></div>